Select Page

 Priced at €149, Moza’s ES steering wheel offers excellent value for money, far superior to the competition.
 You can easily fork out no less than €200 for a steering wheel using premium materials, and add another €80 – €100 for a metal QR.
 At Moza, you get it all for almost half the price.

-My verdict on the Standalone ES steering wheel from Moza Racing
+My verdict on the Standalone ESX steering wheel from Moza Racing

-In almost all cases, except where you want a cheap spare wheel to use with a high-end base, the ES is for you.
-I’d recommend it to all pilots on a tight budget, and even to those with more margin, if only to have it as an extra steering wheel, provided you have the base to go with it.
+In virtually all cases, except where you want a cheap spare wheel to use with a top-of-the-range base, the ES is for you.
+I’d recommend it to all pilots on a tight budget, and even to those with more margin, if only to have it as an extra wheel, provided you have the base to go with it.

 Similar articles